 Chocolate and sleep.
 Right now, those are the two things I want most of all.
-Because right now we’re smack dab in the middle of my youngest child’s 11-month sleep regression.
-Yay…
+Because being exhausted due to sleep regressions (even just thinking about them!) isn’t any fun.
+Yay… /yawn.

-Thankfully, though, this isn’t our first time experiencing the joys of a sleep regression.
-Given that baby girl is our 4th child, we’ve been around the block a few times.
+This isn’t our first time experiencing the “joys” of surviving a sleep regression.
+With 4 children, we’ve been around the block a few times.
 Even so, each of our children’s sleep regressions has hints of individuality to it.
-So it’s still good parenting practice to review (or learn, if this is your first kiddo!) how to handle (or just survive) a sleep regression, no matter the age.
+So it’s still good practice to review (or learn, if this is your first kiddo!) how to survive sleep regressions, no matter the age.